Last updated on .

 Otero Building

-The Otero Building (Edificio Otero) is on the southeast corner.
-Emiliano Otero purchased the property in 1916 after a trip to Europe and wanted to construct a building resembling those he had seen on his trip.
-Construction began in 1922 and it was completed in 1926.
-The architects were Francisco Ospino and Rafael Borrero.
+The Otero Building (Edificio Otero) stands on the southeast corner of Plaza de Cayzedo.
+Emiliano Otero purchased the property in 1916 after a trip to Europe and wanted to construct a building inspired by those he had seen there.
+Construction began in 1922 and it was completed in 1926, with Rafael Borrero and Francisco Ospina as the architects.
 The upper floors operated as Hotel Europe while the Gambrinus Restaurant occupied the ground floor.

 Otero Building in Cali, Colombia